 Art has evolved a lot since the renaissance—but the human body is still a fascination and very much a part of artistic expression.
 Take the example of Jason Kimes, a young artist who makes outdoor figurative sculptures.
-He has recently been turning to 3D technology to capture models rather than continue with the laborious task of full body plaster molds.
-For Jason, all projects start with a shape, moreover a human shape and, if sculpting from scratch was tricky 500 years ago, it is still challenging today.
-“I've had success with photogrammetry but only from modeling a static clay figure first rather than capturing a live model directly,” said Jason.
+He has recently turned to 3D technology to capture models rather than continue with the laborious task of full-body plaster moulds.
+For Jason, all projects start with a shape, moreover a human shape, and if sculpting from scratch was tricky 500 years ago, it is still challenging today.
+“I've had success with photogrammetry but only from modelling a static clay figure first rather than capturing a live model directly,” said Jason.
 This is the reason Jason turned to peel 3d.
-Most of his subjects are scanned in a rather comfortable or non-strenuous pose.
+Most of his subjects are scanned in a relatively comfortable or non-strenuous pose.
 However, photogrammetry was not an option.

 Jason’s approach to his art is pretty unique.
 He first starts by creating 8' tall polystyrene foam mannequins, layer by layer, using his 3D scanner.
 Working with digital models allows Jason to scale his models up or down with infinite possibilities!

 Figure 1: Work in progress, the Styrofoam models are put together.

 After smoothing out the bodies, he welds metal pieces over their shapes.

 Figure 2: The metal shell is coming together.